okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 If one thread is blocked, the kernel schedules another thread of the same process.

 Kernel routines themselves can be multithreaded.

+## Multicore & Multithreading

+Achieves concurrency without the overhead of using multiple processes.

+Threads within the same process can exchange information through their common address space and have access to the shared resources of the process.